Image Image

 What to Do If You Are Charged with a DUI in Jefferson County, IL

-The steps you take immediately after your DUI arrest in Jefferson County, IL can significantly affect your case and your ability to keep your driver’s license.
+What you do right after a DUI arrest in Jefferson County, IL can seriously impact your case and whether you can keep your license.

 Do Not Plead Guilty Right Away

-Many people assume they have no choice but to plead guilty after a DUI arrest.
-This is a mistake.
+A lot of people mistakenly believe pleading guilty is their only option after a DUI arrest.
 Like every criminal case, the state has to prove guilt beyond a reasonable doubt.
-You should always consult a DUI lawyer before deciding how to move forward.
+Always speak to a DUI defense attorney before making any decisions.

 Do Not Consent to Chemical Tests Until Police Get a Warrant

-These field sobriety and chemical tests help the state collect evidence to support their case.
-You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
+Field sobriety and chemical tests are designed to give the state more evidence.
+The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
 Police officers may warn you about an automatic one-year license suspension, but our Jefferson County, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately